stoleckipawel/DeepSpark/content/posts/frame-graph-plan-preview/index.md

 <!-- This is a preview-only file generated from ARTICLE_PLAN.md.
 Not the final article. -->

+# Part I — Theory

+*What a render graph is, what problems it solves, and why every major engine uses one.*

+---

 ## Why You Want One

 1. **Composability.** Add a pass, remove a pass, reorder passes.
 Nothing breaks.
 The graph recompiles.